zyw229/blog/blog/content/posts/macro001.md

 > 2-year treasury yield has dropped significantly since SVB collapse

 However, the effects of such move did not stop within the treasury market.
-The rapid decrease in short-term yield inevitably pushes investor out on the risk curve.
+The rapid decrease in short-term yield inevitably pushes investors out on the risk curve.
 T-bill holders may consider extending their duration, while more investors will consider buying tech stocks, gold, or even crypto, instead of T-bills considering the decreasing attractiveness of short-term yield.

 ![index fund inflows were solid last week](https://raw.githubusercontent.com/zyw229/zyw229.github.io/main/contents/macro001/image003.png)